 - Results will be made available shortly after the race via Webscorer; visit the FLRC Web site for full results later.

-- The use of the warming hut will be for race staff only.
-Please plan to change and/or keep warm in your car.
+- Use of the warming hut may be limited depending on current COVID restrictions.
+Plan to change and/or keep warm in your car.

-- If you have additional questions, check the Facebook page or contact race directors Eric Sambolec (email@example.com) or Dave Kania (firstname.lastname@example.org).
+- If you have additional questions, please contact race directors Eric Sambolec (firstname.lastname@example.org) or Dave Kania (email@example.com).

 - Upon registration you will be required to agree to our COVID-19 race policies.